aptech/docs/docs/data-management/data-cleaning.rst

 Checking for missing values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :func:`ismiss` function checks for missing values in a matrix.
-It will return a value of 1 if any missing values are present in a matrix.
+You can check to see if a matrix or dataframe contains any missing values with :func:`ismiss`.

 ::